Communication, Student Involvement and Transparency

 Our journey to sustainability depends on the entire college community working together on sustainability and environmental issues.

 Trinity's organisational structure makes it easy for all students, staff and faculty to get involved in sustainability activities and to reach out to others about these issues.
-The Green Campus Committee, our Sustainability Networks, and a variety of student societies ensure that Trinity's path to sustainability includes everyone and is fully transparent about its aims and progress.
+The Green Campus Programme, our Sustainability Networks, and a variety of student societies ensure that Trinity's path to sustainability includes everyone and is fully transparent about its aims and progress.

 Trinity has adopted four objectives that aim to mobilise the entire college community around environmental and sustainability issues: